MZalejko/Suggested_Solutions_for_Programming_Exercises/Chapter_16_String_class_and_STL_Library/PE_Chapter_16.md

 That is, this simple version should reject “Otto” and “Madam, I’m Adam.”
 Feel free to scan the list of string methods in Appendix F for methods to simplify the task.

-2. Do the same problem as given in Programming Exercise 1 but do worry about complications such as capitalization, spaces, and punctuation.That is,“Madam, I’m Adam” should test as a palindrome.
+2.Do the same problem as given in Programming Exercise 1 but do worry about complications such as capitalization, spaces, and punctuation.That is,“Madam, I’m Adam” should test as a palindrome.
 For example, the testing function could reduce the string to “madamimadam” and then test whether the reverse is the same.
 Don’t forget the useful cctype library.You might find an STL function or two useful although not necessary.

-3. Redo Listing 16.3 so that it gets it words from a file.
+3.Redo Listing 16.3 so that it gets it words from a file.
 One approach is to use a vector<string> object instead of an array of string.Then you can use push_back() to copy how ever many words are in your data file into the vector<string> object and use the size() member to determine the length of